LevelbossMike/nvim/README.md

 - The `hyper`-key mimics command + option + ctrl + shift.
 This is nice because
   no key-combination has been set with all modifier keys pressed together.
 This makes window management with Yabai easy to shortcut.
-- To get the `hyper`-key - you need to install the "Change caps_lock key" extension.
-It will send the `hyper`-key when caps_lock is pressed but treat it as `esc` when pressed alone without another key
+- To get the `hyper`-key - you need to copy caps_lock_to_hyper_esc.json as
+  a custom rule in complex modifications of karabiner-elements.